Fuji Marumo Tea Garden Entrusts a Joyful Style of Tea to the Future【Fujioncha,Shizuoka Prefecture】

 A powdered genmaicha made by dissolving matcha in boiling water.
 The cute “sakura arare” (cherry blossom arare crackers) floating on top of the crunchy “tama-hoshi arare”, as the name suggests, looks like the night sky decorated with stars and cherry blossoms, making everyone’s heart warm and fuzzy.

 Interview: Honda Mohei V. Entrusts a Joyful Style of Tea to the Future

-We interviewed Mr. Mohei Honda V, representative director of Fuji Marumo Tea Farm.
+We interviewed Mr. Mohei Honda V, representative director of Fuji Marumo Tea Garden.

-The Making of Tea at Fuji Marumo Tea Farm.
+The Making of Tea at Fuji Marumo Tea Garden.

--Please tell us about tea production at Fuji Marumo Tea Farm.
+-Please tell us about tea production at Fuji Marumo Tea Garden.

 I believe that tea cultivation is an “accumulation of meaningful processes” one by one.
 However, in agriculture, including tea cultivation, it is difficult to understand ” why things are the way they are” because diverse biological processes are taking place in non-visible areas.
 I have experimented with various methods and repeated the effort to elucidate “why this happens” by comparing and verifying the results I have observed.